The Users API allows an application to:

 Once the user has signed in or created a Google account, the user is redirected back to your application.
 The app provides the redirect URL to the method that generates the sign-in URL.

 The Users API includes a method to generate a URL for signing out of the app.
 The sign-out URL de-authenticates the user from the app, then redirects back to the app's URL without displaying anything.

 A user is not signed in to an application until she is prompted to do so by the app and enters her account's email address and password.
 This is true even if the user has signed in to other applications using her Google Account.

 While a user is signed in to an app, the app can access the account's email address for every request the user makes to the app.
 The app can also access a user ID that identifies the user uniquely, even if the user changes the email address for her account.

 The app can also determine whether the current user is an administrator for the app.
 An admin user is any user that has the Viewer, Editor, or Owner primitive role, or the App Engine App Admin curated role.
 You can use this feature to build administrative features for the app, even if you don't authenticate other users.
 The Go, Java, PHP and Python APIs make it easy to configure URLs as "administrator only".

 The development server simulates the Google Accounts system using a dummy sign-in screen.
 When your application calls the Users API to get the URL for the sign-in screen, the API returns a special development server URL that prompts for an email address, but no password.
 You can type any email address into this prompt, and the app will behave as if you are signed in with an account with that address.

-The dummy sign-in screen also includes a checkbox that indicates whether the dummy account is an administrator.
+The dummy sign-in screen also includes a checkbox that indicates whether the dummy account is an administrator; that is, whether the account has the the Viewer, Editor, or Owner primitive role, or the App Engine App Admin curated role.
 If you check this box, the app will behave as if you are signed in using an administrator account.

 Similarly, the Users API returns a sign-out URL that cancels the dummy sign-in.